Project Support Grants

 Arts in Education/Folklife/multi-arts (presenters, arts centers)

-Upload up to 15 digital images and/or complete a Web Link Collection form in the GO Smart portal with one five-minute sample of audio or video of featured artists or programs representative of the upcoming year’s programming.
+Upload up to 15 images and/or one five-minute sample of audio or video of featured artists or programs representative of the programming in the current or upcoming year.
 For more information, refer to the work sample instructions above for the artistic disciplines that you are highlighting.

 Note: Work samples for Arts in Education applications should focus on the artistry of the instructors.